Club: SE Palmeiras | Opening: 2014 | Capacity: 43,600 seats

 Allianz Parque has been designed to fulfil a multifunctional purpose and is operated by US entertainment group AEG.
 Soon after opening Paul McCartney played a number of concerts at the stadium.

-In 2013, Palmeiras had already announced a naming rights deal with insurance firm Allianz, and then gave fans the choice to vote for their favourite name incorporating Allianz, resulting in Allianz Parque.
+In 2013, Palmeiras had already announced a naming rights deal with insurance firm Allianz and then gave fans the choice to vote for their favourite name incorporating Allianz, resulting in Allianz Parque.

-Getting to Allianz Parque
+How to get to Allianz Parque

-Allianz Parque is located in central São Paulo at just over 4 kilometres north-east from downtown São Paulo and about 5 kilometres north from the Jardins area around the Avenida Paulista.
+Allianz Parque is located in central Sao Paulo at just over 4 kilometres north-east from downtown São Paulo and about 5 kilometres north from the Jardins area around the Avenida Paulista.

 The stadium is easily reached by public transport.
 Metro station Palmeiras Barra Funda, which is on the red line (L3), lies at only a 10-minute walk from the stadium.
 The red line can be caught at various stations in downtown São Paulo or through a transfer from other locations.